-An introduction to sculpture through a sequence of increasingly complex problems utilizing constructive processes and materials with emphasis on formal applications. four hours of lecture/studio and 2.5 hours of studio/lab Prerequisite: ART 150 or permission of the instructor.
+An introduction to sculpture through a sequence of increasingly complex problems utilizing constructive processes and materials with emphasis on formal applications.
+Four hours of lecture/studio and 2.5 hours of studio/lab.
+Meets General Education Distribution Area IV.A.